 While this sets a few limits to the geometry of the parts, it is enough to complete most jobs that require milling.
 A wide range of milling tools can provide different cutting methods like end milling, face milling, hollow milling, etc.

-Multi-axis milling allows 4 or more axis, including the rotation of the tool and work table.
+Multi-axis milling allows 4 or more axes, including the rotation of the tool and work table.
 This gives an extra dimension of flexibility.
 5-axis milling machines are the most common of these and are able to create pretty much anything that can be manufactured with milling.

 The dimensions of the initial block are usually larger than the general dimensions of the final part.
 Therefore, precision milling is possible for every side.
 The tolerances are very tight, so reaching a great surface finish is easily doable.